zbrckovic/entailjs/README.md

 We designed it to be similar to modern
 [first-order logic](https://en.wikipedia.org/wiki/First-order_logic) notation, but also practical to type and read in plain text environments where usage of special non-ASCII characters is not feasible.
-First we present informal description of the language with example.
+First we present informal description of the language with examples.
 Then we present its formal grammar.

-**Propositional variable** starts with a small letter and is optionally followed by letters (small or capital), numerals and underscores.
-Traditionally propositional variables are written as letters `p`, `q`, `r` with optional numeric suffixes:
+**Propositional variable** is a small letter optionally followed by a digit.
+Traditionally propositional variables were written as letters `p`, `q`, `r` with optional numeric suffixes:

     p, q, r, p2, q2, r2, ...

-Syntax allows for this, but it also allows for longer strings if more descriptive names are
-necessary:

-    all_men_are_mortal
-    allMenAreMortal
+We also allow for other small letters.

 There's one **propositional constant** `T` which represents a proposition true under all circumstances.
 There's no corresponding propositional constant for falsehood.
 We can just use